riasc/blog/README.md

 it can't be shared (e.g., link) or reloaded (form needs to be resubmited).
 Instead of returning the (success) html a redirect to a different URL allows the user to request the (success) html (via `GET`) to which the server responds accordingly.
 A simple example of validation, string substitution and redirection can be found in the [play folder](./play).

 ## Templates
+[./templates/shoplist_notmpl](./templates/shoplist_notmpl) implements a shopping list with the concept introduced before.
+At first, `form_html` implements

+A template library is a library to build complicated strings (html) - [jinja2](http://www.jinja.pocoo.org).